You don’t live in Cleveland! ~ Sam Wyche

-Please make the supporters of these clowns know you’re smarter than the dopes they support by not purchasing their products or services and write them a letter reminding them they’re complicit in the destruction of the environment & the State of Oregon:
+Please make the supporters of these clowns know you’re smarter than the dopes they support by not purchasing their products or services.
+These people are nothing more than the rich man’s version of the Unabomber.
+If you take away their funding ability then they’re the same guys that send a letter bomb to a mill or your local Home Depot that gets opened by a receptionist or teenage summer employee.
+Feel free to write them a letter reminding them they’re complicit in the destruction of the environment & the State of Oregon:

 This process will take a long time but our window of opportunity is likely very narrow.
 The amount of realistic time to break down the law and then build it back up into impenetrable legislation will probably take up the first year of my first term.
 While that is happening on the legal side I, as your representative, will have to make friends with 60 Senators.
 My pitch will be short and sweet.
 I’ll say if I can fix this in my state and set a precedent then you can get one of your Reps in your state, that actually cares, and he/she can do the same thing in yours but for now I need you to vote for my legislation!

 What we can expect from this after the President signs it into law is immediate litigation.
 The would be environmentalists will take it before a federal court in Oregon and lose and then appeal to the notorious 9th District Court of Appeals in San Francisco.
 If they lose in the 9th circuit for an Injunction then it’s game on.
 We would be able to cut down trees the next day and there’s plenty of federal bid packages ready for publishing so that’s not going to be an issue.
 After a loss of their Injunctive action effort, their court case will drag on for years while Oregon prospers from their loss.